GustavoScopinho/GS-Word/README.md

-# Jogo - Advinhe a Palavra
+# Jogo - Advinhe as Palavras

 ## 🚀 Descrição do projeto